Thinning

 There are a couple of approaches to thinning:

-1. Feature reduction by selection only applies to point layers in 3D scenes.
-Feature reduction selection is configured on the featureReduction property of point layers.
+1. Feature reduction by selection only applies to point layers in 3D scenes and is configured on the featureReduction property of the layer.
 When set, overlapping features are randomly removed from the view and displayed at scales and camera angles where they no longer overlap nearby features.

-2. Scale-driven filter is the process of controlling which features are downloaded to the client based on the view scale.
+2. Display filters control which features are displayed in the view based on the view scale.
 This is useful for reducing the download size of large layers and improving the visualization, particularly for mobile devices.

 Examples